hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - a DDoS attack
     - using a malware program to exploit Internet Protocol (IP) and Internet Control Message Protocol (ICMP)
     - spoof an IP address, and using ICMP, then ping IP addresses on a given network
-    - large numbers of Internet Control Message Protocol (ICMP) packets with the intended victim’s spoofed source IP are broadcast to a computer network using an IP broadcast address
+    - large numbers of Internet Control Message Protocol (ICMP) packets with the intended victim's spoofed source IP are broadcast to a computer network using an IP broadcast address
   - sny flood: too many connection requests
   - teardrop attack
     - DoS attack